 Sclerotinia sclerotiorum has a world-wide distribution and a very large host range that includes over 408 plant species including many vegetables and common weeds such as snap bean, cabbage, potato, tomato, as well as alfalfa, soybean, sunflower, canola.
 Susceptible weeds include lambsquarters, pigweed, Canada thistle, and wild mustard and can plant a critical role in the disease cycle.

-In the Penn State Commercial Vegetable Production Recommendations guide Contans WG is listed for managing timber rot.
+In the Mid-Atlantic Commercial Vegetable Production Recommendations guide Contans WG is listed for managing timber rot.
 When and how do I use this materials and is it effective at managing this disease?

 Contans WG is a biocontrol product that contains the active ingredient, Coniothyrium minitans, a fungus that parasitizes the sclerotia over a period of several months.
 The product is a living spore suspension that is sprayed and watered into the soil and onto crop residue.
 To allow time for the biocontrol fungus to parasitize the sclerotia, it must be applied well in advance of planting the crop and/or in the fall following harvest.
 Coverage and incorporation is critical because the biocontrol must come in contact with the sclerotia.
 It is most effective when used as part of a larger integrated pest management program.
 Following application avoid any type of deep tillage that could potentially redistribute sclerotia from deeper in the soil profile closer to the soil surface.
 See the Contans WG label for additional application instructions.
 Contans WG is OMRI approved.

-Endura contains the active ingredient boscalid (FRAC code 7) and is labeled for Botrytis gray mold which also first becomes established on dead or wounded tissue but it will also help manage timber rot.
-In order to provide any level of efficacy, it must be applied prior to the observation of symptoms at flowering.
-Botran contains dicloran (FRAC code 14) and is labeled for greenhouse use.
+Fontelis which contains penthiopyrad (FRAC code 7) and Botran which contains dicloran (FRAC code 14) are both labeled for Sclerotinia in greenhouses.
+Endura contains the active ingredient boscalid (also FRAC code 7) is specifically labeled for Botrytis gray mold but it will also help manage timber rot.
+In order to provide any level of efficacy, it must be applied prior to the observation of symptoms at flowering. and is labeled for greenhouse use.

-I need to plant tomatoes back into the same high tunnel where I lost plants to timber rot this year, what would be a good strategy to use to manage this problem in 2012?
+I need to plant tomatoes back into the same high tunnel where I lost plants to timber rot this year, what would be a good strategy to use to manage this problem in the future?

 No single management tactic will effectively manage timber rot however applying an integrated approach will help to minimize potential losses and further build-up of the pathogen.
 Rogue out symptomatic plant parts as they are found during the season to minimize the potential development of sclerotia.
 Consider removing the soil immediately surrounding the stem (approx. 6 to 8 inch radius and 4 to 6 in. deep) that may contain sclerotia and bury in another location not being cropped to a susceptible host.
 In the high tunnel, maximize air flow in and around the plants by increasing in-row spacing and trellising the plants.
 Optimize fertility to avoid dense lush vegetative growth.
 Planting into plastic mulch and mulching the row middles will help to create a barrier between the soil and the crop however this will not prevent wind-blown ascospores from entering the high tunnel.